noooahhhh/starter-hugo-academic/content/authors/admin/_index.md

 I am a third-year undergraduate student student from the School of Cyber Science and Engineering in Sichuan University.

-My research interests include AI security (Adversarial Attacks, Privacy in Machine Learning) and Secure Multi-party Computation, and I have had some project experience in these fields during my undergraduate years.
+My research interests include AI security (Adversarial Attacks, Privacy in Machine Learning) and Secure Multi-party Computation.
+I have had some project experience in these fields during my undergraduate years.
+Click here to download my [resumé](uploads/resume.pdf).

-I’m looking for a summer research internship opportunity in Machine Learning security/privacy or Applied Cryptography to gain hands-on experience in these fields, and I am available to start working at any time.
-Download my [resumé](uploads/resume.pdf).
+I’m looking for a summer research internship opportunity in Machine Learning security/privacy or Applied Cryptography.
+I am available to start working at any time.